georgeflanagin/wstools/README.md

 ## Getting started

-The first step is to load the workstation commands into the environment by typing this command at the prompt (when logged in as root):
+The first step is to load the workstation commands into the environment by typing this command at the prompt (when logged in as root) and running the bash shell.

 ```bash
 source wstools.bash